cnhguy/FootPrint/README.md

 This command will build the project and run any tests in the `/src/test/` folder.

 If you wish to test FootPrint in the IDE, you can use the `Gradle` Tool Window in IntelliJ.
 Then double click `footprint-plugin/Tasks/intellij/runIde`.
 This will launch a separate IntelliJ window where you will see the FootPrint icon in the upper right hand corner.
 Here, you may test the functionality of FootPrint.

+## Experiment Results:

+If you would like to view/reproduce our experimental data on FootPrint, the repo can be found [here](https://github.com/hangbuiii/FootPrintTest)